 Hoi An Itinerary: Day 1 – Exploring Old Town

-The most pleasurable thing to do in Hoi An is to just wander around the narrow lanes of Old Town admiring and visiting the traditional shops and temples and imagining you’re back in the 1700s when the city was a vibrant trading mecca.
+The most pleasurable thing to do in Hoi An is to wander around Old Town’s narrow lanes, admiring and visiting the traditional shops and temples and imagining you’re back in the 1700s when the city was a vibrant trading mecca.
 If you put on some rose-colored glasses, you can further pretend that those people from China, Japan, Europe, and the Middle East aren’t tourists buying souvenirs like you but traders coming to sell their tea and opium and buy cinnamon and ginseng to take back home.

-You’ll also want to return to Old Town at night when the city is all lit up with colorful lanterns.
-At night the throngs of tourists flocking to the restaurants and bars give the town a lively and fun atmosphere but thankfully without it feeling cheap and sleazy.
+You’ll also want to return to Old Town at night when the city is lit with colorful lanterns.
+At night, the throngs of tourists flocking to the restaurants and bars give the town a lively and fun atmosphere, but thankfully, without it feeling cheap and sleazy.

 Make sure you get a photo of the town from the bridge.
 A tripod will help you immensely here.

 Entrance Fee for Old Town: You need to buy an Old Town Entrance Ticket and keep it with you as you wander the area.
-The ticket costs 120,000 VND (US$5).
+The ticket costs 120,000 VND (US$4.71).
 The money goes toward the maintenance and preservation of the heritage buildings in Old Town.
-It allows you to wander the streets of Old Town and visit up to five sightseeing places (museums and heritage buildings).
+It allows you to wander the streets of Old Town and visit up to five sightseeing places out of the 22 museums and heritage buildings.
 If you use up your five Old Town tickets, you can still enter more attractions.
-You’ll just need to pay, which is generally not too much.
+You’ll need to pay, which is generally not too much.
 The ticket is good for as long as you stay in Hoi An.

-You can buy the ticket at kiosks located around the outskirts of Old Town.
+You can buy the ticket at one of the eleven kiosks around Old Town.

-- Heritage Homes – I list four of that I liked; I recommend visiting at least two.
-Make one of them the Tan Ky House.
-Be aware that some homes are little more than souvenir shops, which end up not being worth one of your five tickets.
+- Heritage Homes – I’ve handpicked four that I found particularly captivating; I suggest visiting at least two.
+The Tan Ky House is a standout.
+Remember that some homes are more like souvenir shops, so they might not be the best use of your five tickets.

-- Chinese Assembly Halls and Temples – There are five in Hoi An; the two best are the Cantonese and Fujian Assembly Halls
+- Chinese Assembly Halls and Temples – There are five in Hoi An; the best are the Cantonese and Fujian Assembly Halls.

-- Pagodas – There are several pagodas that don’t require a ticket.
+- Pagodas – Several pagodas don’t require a ticket.

-- Museums – There are two museums on the history of Hoi An.
+- Museums – There are two museums covering the history of Hoi An.

 1. Japanese Covered Bridge